telerik/ajax-docs/controls/togglebutton/overview.md

 </telerik:RadToggleButton>
 ````

->note **RadToggleButton** does not support a Classic [render mode]({%slug togglebutton/mobile-support/render-modes%}).
+>tip **RadToggleButton** does not support a Classic [render mode]({%slug togglebutton/mobile-support/render-modes%}).
 Setting its RenderMode to Classic will default to the Lightweight render mode.

 ## See Also